shopware/shopware/changelog/_unreleased/2022-01-17-plugin-container-configuration-for-test-environment.md

 ---
 title: plugin-container-configuration-for-test-environment
-issue: -
+issue: NEXT-19843
 author: scriptibus
 author_email: mail@lucasnothnagel.de
 author_github: mail@lucasnothnagel.de
 ---
 # Core
-* In Shopware bundles it is now possible to configure the container via a `Resource/config/services_test.{xml|yml}` file which is only loaded for the test environment
+* Added possibility to configure the container via a `Resource/config/services_test.{xml|yml}` file which is only loaded for the test environment